Drop scones are small, thick pancakes, so named because they are made by dropping spoonfuls of batter on to a hot griddle or frying pan.

 Originally invented in Scotland these little pancakes have been adopted and adapted by cooks throughout the British Isles.

 Apparently Queen Elizabeth made drop scones for President Dwight Eisenhower when he visited Balmoral Castle in 1959.
 Somehow, I don’t think the Queen rustled up the batter herself and personally dropped and flipped the President’s scones.
 But you never know.

 In the United States the term drop scones conjures up visions of drop biscuits.
 But trust me there’s no dough kneading involved here.
 Instead dollops of thick pancake batter are dropped onto a pan.

 They are very similar to American pancakes, but drop scones are thicker, and a little smaller.

 So why don’t we call them pancakes.
 Scones take their name from the Stone of Destiny, also called Scone, the coronation site for Scottish Kings in days gone by.
 So if the Scottish people wish to call these little pancakes “scones”, then I say they have every right to do so.
 Hey, they invented scones in the first place! 🙂

 Ingredients for Drop Scones:

-- 2 tablespoons of golden syrup (or 2 tablespoons of white sugar if golden syrup unavailable)
+- golden syrup (white sugar or corn syrup if golden syrup unavailable)